 What about UX writing—can we use Jasper to produce microcopy?
 It would be cool to have a specific microcopy feature that would bring up a handy list of possible CTAs, tooltips, and error messages.
 At this time, there is no such template in Jasper.
 I did try out the so-called Content Improver for a classic piece of microcopy: A standard cookie message.
 These are the suggestions I had:

 Delicious and gluten-free 😅 Oh well, the last one could probably be used for something, although I would get rid of the magical treat reference.

 Conclusion: AI writing should be a collaboration, not a competition

 Considering that Jasper is a machine, it’s really impressive what it can do.
 The main advantages of this tool are 1) speed and 2) idea generation.
 If you’re a confident writer, you’ll often shake your head at the output, but you’ll be able to fix it quickly.
 For non-writers, it comes with editing tools that can help to refine the content.

 The cons are the unreliable nature and potentially biased content it happily spits out.
 Without a human to fact check and tweak the copy, it can easily turn into a content disaster area.

 My conclusion is that at the time of writing this: GPT-3-based tools can be beneficial when used by a human who knows what they’re doing.
 Just remember that it takes a while to get used to how it works and what it can do for you.

 One last thing, just for fun.
-We asked Jarvis what it thinks about the term ‘bip bop’ when referring to how robots speak.
+We asked Jasper what it thinks about the term ‘bip bop’ when referring to how robots speak.
 Here’s what it had to say: